frame0310/andersonlab_lessons/lesson-1/README.md

 # WHY
 ## This course interesting for me because:
-  > Desire to develop in this direction.
+  > 1. Desire to develop in this direction.
 I want to understand the basic method and how DevOps works.
-  > Gain new knowledge and use it to enter DevOps.
+  > 2. Gain new knowledge and use it to enter DevOps.
-  > I want to develop my professional qualities.\
+  > 3. I want to develop my professional qualities.

 # EXPECTATIONS
   - I look forward to experienced teachers who will help me understand the minimum stack of technologies and help me apply them in practice;